gnebehay/parser/README.md

 ```

 then `S` should be replaced with `a T`.
-Here, `S` and `T` are non-terminals, meaning that they do not occur in the input stream literally.
+Here, `S` and `T` are non-terminals, and for the remainder of this document,
-This is in contrast to `a`, which is a terminal.
+capitalized grammar elements are considered non-terminals,
+and lower-case grammar elements, such as `a` are considered a terminal.
-To continue the example, `a` on top of the stack is now matched to the input stream non-terminal `a`
+To continue the example, `a` on top of the stack is now matched to the input stream terminal `a`
 and removed from the stack.
 The process continues until the stack is empty (which means the parsing was successful)
 or an error occurs (which means that input stream doesn't conform to the grammar).